‘No, No!’ you’re saying, 'Not another needlepoint design site with the same old cushion designs!'

 A successful mix of periods and cultures.

 Its classic neutral colours could work in your home as well.

 Abstractionist Art Movements from the early 20th century have inspired these Modernist cushion designs from ZIVA.

-SIX designs have been created in a 1920’s painterly style, and one (at right) has been adapted from decorative panelling from a very famous train from the same era!
+Eight designs have been created in a 1920’s painterly style, and three have been adapted from Art Deco decorative panelling from a very famous train from the same era!

 Our French Country Series has been a great hit!

 You have ordered them as seat covers and as wall art…… now they’re available as cushions!